uktrade/directory-ui-export-readiness/article/templates/article/markdown/05_know-your-customers.md

 ### Conduct due diligence checks

 You must find out information about your customers and partners.
-This can be done by various service providers, online and partners online and by asking them directly.
+This can be done by searching online using various service providers or by asking them directly.
 Useful sources include:

 * local company registration services (equivalent of Companies House in the UK)
 * official websites, social networks and web searches using local language search engines